Austin Riley Preview, Player Props: Braves vs. Giants

 Austin Riley At The Plate

-- Among the qualifying batters in MLB action, his batting average ranks 25th, his on-base percentage ranks 49th, and he is 19th in the league in slugging.
+- Among the qualified hitters in MLB, his batting average ranks 30th, his on-base percentage ranks 55th, and he is 20th in the league in slugging.

+- In 70.1% of his 127 games this season, Riley has picked up at least one hit.
+He's also had 42 multi-hit games.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.